priyanka-chaudhary/priyanka-chaudhary.github.io/_pages/about.md

 especially useful when extrinsic rewards are sparse or unavailable for a given task (such as exploration).

 Apart from the above, I enjoy doodling and have recently found a fondness for writing.
 I started with small stuff - like writing about
+Her research interests are in the areas of computer vision, machine learning and natural language processing.